v3io/tsdb-nuclio/README.md

 ```

 Where:
-- `NUCLIO_NAMESPACE`: The namespace to which the the function will be deployed
+- `NUCLIO_NAMESPACE`: The namespace to which the function will be deployed

 Deploy the ingest and query functions to your cluster:
 ```sh